What's in this article?

-In fact, since the pandemic, content consumption has risen 30% according to one article, and I suspect it may be actually higher than that.
+In fact, since the pandemic, content consumption has risen by 30%, and I suspect it may be actually higher than that.

 With all the increased time spent on our phones and computers, there’s a greater opportunity for brands and companies to produce more high-quality content this year.

 There’s never enough great content, am I right?
 What should be a part of your content strategy this year?

 In this article, I’m going to cover the top content marketing trends of 2023, including the rise of AI tools, so you can create your best content and get discovered by your target audience.

 1. Video marketing is still on the rise